Early Computing

 The mainframe 'dinosaur' we were being persuaded to use !

 Around 1985 the Applied Psychology Unit of Edinburgh University had developed a program that I instantly recognised as what I had been looking for in those early days of 1956 i.e. Something that would match the interests of school leavers with potential jobs and lead them to the information that would help them choose.
 It was called JIIG/CAL : Job Ideas and Information Generator/ Computer Aided Learning.
 Pupils would fill in a form, answering questions about their interests.
 The marks were similar to those made on a Lottery Card.
 This was then scored by hand using a template and the results passed back to schools and developed in Careers lessons.
 The stumbling block was this marking, which would have been laborious.
 The Mainframe Department quoted us three weeks to do this job.
 Well, they had to have someone punch in the results, which would then make cards, which would then instruct the dinosaur to produce printouts.
-But they were thousands of 'punches' in arrears - things like the wages !.
+But they were thousands of 'punches' in arrears - things like the wages !
 So we were stymied.
 I then heard of a programmer (Willy Wong) who had managed to link a BBC computer to an automatic mark reader (again, like the Lottery machines).
 But most of our computers were IBM PCs.
 Fortunately the program had been written in BBC Basic and this was very similar to the Basic program which Bill Gates had developed.
-I typed in the program word for word and with a little tweaking we had our 'fast' 386 IBM PC working with a VERY fast Brother dot matrix printer and a mark reader churning out page after page of results.
+I typed in the program word for word and with a little tweaking we had our 'fast' 386 IBM PC working with a VERY fast Brother dot matrix printer and a mark reader churning out page after page of results (Job ideas and appropriate book lists).
 We had reduced the mainframe proposal for this job from 3 weeks to one hour for each school !
 My faith in the desktop PC had been justified !

 At last I had achieved what I had set out to do back in 1956 when I experimented with bits of card and a knitting needle !